Controlled objects in left-exact $\infty$-categories and the Novikov conjecture

+As said above, the CP-condition on $K\bD_{G}$ allows us to apply the axiomatic approach to injectivity results for assembly maps developed in \cite{desc}.
+The following theorem describes a typical example of such an application.

-In order to provide a glimpse of how these theorems look like, we formulate such an injectivity statement for the functor $K\bC_G\colon G\Orb\to \Sp$ (see \cref{ergoiergergergegerwgerggrerg43252} and \cref{regiowergerregeggregw}) associated to a left-exact $\infty$-category with $G$-action $\bC$. \begin{theorem} Assume: \begin{enumerate} \item $G$ admits a finite-dimensional $CW$-model for the classifying space $E_{\Fin}G$. \item $G$ is a finitely generated subgroup of a linear group over a commutative ring with unit or of a virtually connected Lie group. \end{enumerate} Then the assembly map
+\begin{theorem} Assume: \begin{enumerate} \item $G$ admits a finite-dimensional $CW$-model for the classifying space $E_{\Fin}G$. \item $G$ is a finitely generated subgroup of a linear group over a commutative ring with unit or of a virtually connected Lie group. \end{enumerate} Then the assembly map